-The 722 uses a simple, yet powerful routing scheme.
-The routing matrix allows each input to be routed to any track.
-Inputs can be routed to a single track to create mono-mixed recordings.
+The 744T uses a simple, yet powerful routing scheme.
+The microprocessor-controlled matrix allows any input to be routed to any track.
+Multiple inputs can be routed to a single track to create monomixed recordings.

-The 2 by 2 blue LED matrix makes it easy to check the set routing at a glance.
+The 4 by 4 blue LED matrix makes it easy to check your current routing at a glance.
 A solid blue LED indicates an input is assigned to a record track.

-Regardless of which tracks are assigned for recording, monophonic file numbering always starts with 1, i.e., if only track B is selected for recording in a monophonic .WAV file, the resulting filename will have a \1 suffix, not \2.
+Regardless of which tracks are assigned for recording, monophonic file numbering always starts with 1, i.e., if only track D is selected for recording in a monophonic .WAV file, the resulting filename will have a \1 suffix, not \4.
+Polyphonic files will play back the recorded track starting from track A, i.e., if a poly file is recorded on tracks B and D, playback will occur on tracks A and B.